Waynesburg University: WCYJ-FM

 WCYJ is a radio station located on the third floor of Buhl Hall.
 It is run by students and the Waynesburg communications staff.
 The station plays Adult Contemporary Top-40 hits from the studio at the entry to Buhl, and broadcasts out from the tower located on top of Buhl.
-The station broadcasts specialty shows, Waynesburg University sports, and even local high school football games.
+The station broadcasts specialty shows, Waynesburg University sports, and local high school football games.

 The station's frequency, 99.5 FM, can be heard within the limits of the Waynesburg borough.

 Every October the station hosts their largest event, Pumpkin Bowling, in Johnson Commons.
 Their relay for life event, the 24-hour broadcast, has been steadily growing.
 Radio staff stays in the radio station for 24 straight hours.

 WCTV

 Waynesburg Community Television is operated by students at Waynesburg University.
-The station is available via the Waynesburg Comcast cable system on channel 14 and online at wctv.waynesburg.edu.
+The station is available via the Waynesburg Comcast cable system on channel 14 and online.
 The studio is located on the 4th floor of Buhl Hall.
 WCTV broadcasts a variety of student and community oriented programming such as Jacket Sports Weekly, The Buzz, Live at 5 Newscast, Plead Your Case, The Journey and The Waynesburg Effect.